Firestar (limited series): Issue #2

 The story picks up months after Angelica arrives at the Massachusetts Academy.
 A few of the other students are also mutants, and are members of the Hellfire Club's training team, the Hellions.
-Angelica is kept isolated from the other mutant students by orders of Ms. Frost.
+Angelica is kept isolated from the other mutant students by orders of Emma Frost.

-Angelica is still very withdrawn and socially awkward, her only friends besides Ms. Frost being her personal bodyguard, Randall Chase, and her favorite horse.
+Angelica is still very withdrawn and socially awkward, her only friends besides Frost being her personal bodyguard, Randall Chase, and her favorite horse.
 The White Queen has many plans for Angelica, whom she has given the code-name "Firestar", intending to groom her into an assassin and bodyguard, and to obtain her assistance for power struggles within the club.
 She starts to plague Angelica with nightmares through a device disguised as a bracelet.
 Angelica makes progress with her powers, learning that she can use them to fly.

 A dance held at the Massachusetts Academy is attended not only by the Academy student body, but also by the New Mutants, a "junior team" of teenage mutants trained at Xavier's school.
 During the dance, the stable suddenly catches fire.
 Angelica runs to the stable to save her horse, but it collapses and dies as soon as it is clear of the flames.
 Believing that she killed the horse and started the fire, Angelica starts to break down emotionally with fear of herself and her powers.
 In truth, the White Queen started the fire through hidden devices, and telepathically killed the horse, knowing that breaking down Angelica's psyche will ultimately lead to the girl belonging to the Hellfire Club body and soul.

 Uncanny X-Men #193

 Chronologically, the events of Firestar's published debut in Uncanny X-Men #193 occur between issue #2 and #3 of the Firestar limited series.
 At some point between issue #2 and the Uncanny story, Firestar is given her unique masked costume.
 She is manipulated by the powers of the Hellion Empath to join him and his teammate Roulette in an attempt to aid another Hellion, Thunderbird (later known as Warpath), in the latter's revenge campaign against the X-Men, whom he held responsible for the death of his brother, the first Thunderbird.
 Firestar and the Hellions involved are all defeated, and Professor Xavier, Thunderbird's prime target, manages to convince him that Thunderbird lost his life heroically.

 Afterwards, Angelica and her classmates are brought to Xavier's school, and Xavier offers her a place at the school.
-Angelica is touched by the offer, but loyalty to Ms. Frost prompts her to refuse.
+Angelica is touched by the offer, but loyalty to Emma Frost prompts her to refuse.
 Xavier accepts her decision, saying only that he hopes Frost proves worthy of Angelica's loyalty.
 Thunderbird also refuses a similar offer, and they are allowed to return to the Massachessetts Academy.
 In a nod to the events of the Firestar limited series, which was published not long after the Uncanny story, Sam Guthrie appears in the background of the final scene at Xavier's school.